 Doctoral student in Public Policy and Psychology (joint program)

-My focus on the intersection between inequality, policy, and human development is informed by my experience working with aid agencies, NGOs, and governments as an applied researcher at the Inter-American Development Bank in Nicaragua (3 years) and the Education Research Team at Save the Children (3 years).
+My focus on the intersection between inequality, policy, and human development is informed by my experience conducting impact evaluations for education and community development programs in Latin America and West Africa, first as a research consultant at the Inter-American Development Bank in Nicaragua (3 years) and subsequently as a Research Specialist at Save the Children (3 years).

 B.A.
 University of California, Berkeley, Highest Honors in Development Studies/Political Economy (2011)

 M.A.
 Stanford University Graduate School of Education, International Education Policy Analysis (2015)